top of page

 While using both the Picture Profiles + Color adjustments you'll be as close as you can get to Fuji:

-It's easier with AWB, but it will make a huuuge difference if you use the Temperature Settings provided in the PDF.
+It's easier to use only the picture profile with AWB, but it'll make a huge difference if you use both the Picture Profile and the Temperature Settings provided in the Sony Film Bundle PDF.

 You can see how different Sony’s standard colors with AWB are from Fujifilm’s Classic Chrome film simulation in these images.